For teaching courses of any kind as well as all other University events, the 3G rule is no longer mandatory.

 What do I have to do now as a student?

 If the regulations apply to you, the semester credit will now be credited to you automatically.
 You do not have to do anything else.
-Students who have paid long-term tuition fees for the first time in the period from summer semester 2020 to summer semester 2021 will automatically receive a refund of the overpayment, as these fees are now no longer applicable due to the new regulations.
+Students who have paid long-term tuition fees for the first time in the period from summer semester 2020 to winter semester 2022 will automatically receive a refund of the overpayment as soon as this regulation is implemented, as these fees are now no longer applicable due to the new regulations.
 An application for reimbursement is not required for this.

 How do I obtain a certificate?

-The extension by one or two or three semesters is indicated on the Immatrikulationsbescheinigung (certificate of enrolment), the Studienzeitbescheinigung (confirmation of periods of study) and the BAföG-Bescheinigung (certificate for §9 BAföG).
+The extension by one or two or three semesters is indicated on the Immatrikulationsbescheinigung (certificate of enrolment), the Studienzeitbescheinigung (confirmation of periods of study) and the BAföG-Bescheinigung (certificate for §9 BAföG) available at eCampus.

 The SUB has an FAQ to address questions regarding operation of University libraries during the pandemic.
 You can find contact information on the same web page, should you have any further questions you would like to ask.